-- To ensure the long-term solvency of the Fund and ensure that sufficient funds are available to meet all the benefits as they fall due for payment - To ensure employer contribution rates are as stable as possible - To minimise the long term cost of the scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return - To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so
+- To ensure the long-term solvency of the Fund and ensure that sufficient funds are available to meet all the benefits as they fall due for payment

+- To ensure employer contribution rates are as stable as possible

+- To minimise the long term cost of the scheme by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return

+- To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so

-At the 2013 valuation a maximum deficit recovery period of 20 years is used for all employers.
+At the 2016 valuation a maximum deficit recovery period of 17 years (2013- 20 years) is used for all employers.
 Shorter recovery periods have been used where affordable.
 This will provide a buffer for future adverse experience and reduce the interest cost paid by employers.
 For Transferee Admission Bodies the deficit recovery period is set equal to the future working life of current employees or the remaining contract period, whichever is the shorter.

-The market value of the Fund's assets at the valuation date was £3,813m and the liabilities were £4,570m.
-The assets therefore, represented 83% (2010 - 77%) of the Fund's accrued liabilities, allowing for future pay increases.
+In the 2016 triennial valuation, the smoothed value of the Fund's assets at the valuation date was £4,556m and the liabilities were £5,103m.
+The assets therefore, represented 89% (2013 - 83%) of the Fund's accrued liabilities, allowing for future pay increases.